Rogdham/pyzstd/index.rst

     Some notes:

         * No matter static or dynamic linking, pyzstd module requires zstd v1.4.0+.
-        * Support downgrade zstd library.
+        * Support zstd library downgrade.
 For example, v1.4.9 at pyzstd module's compile-time, dynamically link to v1.4.0 at run-time.
-(Tested on Windows 10, w/wo \-\-cffi.)
+(Tested on Windows, w/wo \-\-cffi.)
         * If ZSTD_MULTITHREAD macro was not defined when building zstd library, when using multi-threaded compression, pyzstd module will use single-threaded compression instead and issue a ``RuntimeWarning``.

     On Linux, dynamically link to zstd library provided by system: